26-Year-Old Pitcher – Tampa Bay Rays

 Alex Cobb Contract Information:

 Signed a minor league contract for 2008.

-Cobb put together a solid 5.2 innings against the Twins on Friday night, allowing two earned runs on five hits and two walks while striking out a couple en route to his fifth win of the season.
+Cobb tossed a gem against the Brewers on Tuesday, pitching eight innings and allowing just one run on three hits and two walks while striking out 12 batters to pick up his seventh win (7-6) of the year.

 To instantly reveal our fantasy analysis of every player – including Alex Cobb – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Alex Cobb|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Alex Cobb|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Alex Cobb|